seokho-son/seokho-son.github.io/README.md

 ## Acknowledgement

-This repository was forked from [daattali/beautiful-jekyll](https://github.com/daattali/beautiful-jekyll).
+This repository was cloned from [daattali/beautiful-jekyll](https://github.com/daattali/beautiful-jekyll).

 ---